Joshua Anderson Sherrill Arrested in Hart County DUI Acci...

 30-year-old faces charges of serious injury by vehicle following head-on collision on Reed Creek Highway

-A 30-year-old man was arrested on suspected DUI charges after a head-on car accident that injured another driver on Reed Creek Highway near Tahoe Drive in Hart County, Georgia, on Thursday, according to the Sheriff's Office.
+A 30-year-old man was arrested on suspected DUI charges after a car accident that injured another driver on Reed Creek Highway near Tahoe Drive in Hart County, Georgia, on Thursday, according to the Sheriff's Office.

 Joshua Anderson Sherrill faces charges of driving under the influence, failure to maintain a lane and serious injury by vehicle.
 Deputies said he admitted to consuming alcohol before the wreck.